-Suzanne Wallinga (NL, 1981) is a freelance curator and a regular strategic adviser for cultural institutions in the Netherlands and abroad.
-She is co-founder and former director of the art institution A Tale of a Tub
+Suzanne Wallinga (NL, 1981) is a freelance curator, lecturer, writer and regular strategic advisor for cultural institutions in the Netherlands and abroad.
+Suzanne is co-founder and former director of the art institution A Tale of a Tub

 in Rotterdam, the Netherlands, where she was involved in commissioning and presenting works of artists like Shezad Dawood